-Matthew’s Voice Project (MVP) is an effort to assist students in our public schools who are identified as experiencing homelessness.
-Much of MVP’s focus is on unaccompanied youth (identified by the school system as living on their own without support), providing them with the support and encouragement they need to complete high school and graduate.
+Matthew’s Voice Project (MVP) is a registered non-profit 501c3 that focuses its efforts on assisting students in our public schools who are identified as experiencing homelessness.
+Much of MVP’s focus is on unaccompanied youth (identified by the school system as living on their own with very little to no support), providing them with the support and encouragement they need to complete high school and graduate.

-- Quality shoes to last them through the school year
+• Quality shoes to last them through the school year

-- Dress clothes for work – many take server jobs where black pants and dress shoes are required
+• Dress clothes for work – many take server jobs where black pants and dress shoes are required

-- Cell phones and pre-paid minutes – most of these students don’t have phones or lack the ability to pay for them
+• Cell phones and pre-paid minutes – most of these students don’t have phones or lack the ability to pay for them

-- Technology needs such as jump drives to store homework to transfer between computers
+• Technology needs such as jump drives to store homework to transfer between computers

-- YMCA memberships
+• YMCA memberships

 • Gas cards and Uber, Lyft, or taxi fares for transportation to their jobs

 • Necessary tools to help ease the pressure and help them stay focused on school and graduate.

 Homelessness is not just a problem within the Fargo, West Fargo and Moorhead Public School systems, but also in other communities in our area.
 Our goal is to build up the MVP program in Fargo, West Fargo and Moorhead first and then expand to other school districts as resources become available.
 MVP is a registered non-profit 501c3 and donations can be taken directly on this page or by emailing us directly at email@example.com with additional questions or options for donating.